tomgxz/Kraken/REPORT.md

     - CMS system for users to be able to upload custom content
     >

-    This is currently not implemented into the project, partially due to the amount of time required to implement it with use of validation and malware checking.
+    This currently needs to be implemented into the project, partially due to the time required to implement it using validation and malware checking.
 Hence, the project does not meet this criteria.

   - ##### Editing a site

-    - The site page (`/<username>/<sitename>`) can be programmatically assigned due to the Python backend: it can take both parameters, search for them in the database, make sure that the current user has permissions, and display the appropriate site.
+    - The site page (`/<username>/<sitename>`) can be programmatically assigned due to the Python back-end: it can take both parameters, search for them in the database, make sure that the current user has permissions, and display the appropriate site.

-    The `/<username>/<sitename>` is handled partially by the back-end of the system, in that it can return the site if the logged-in user is the owner of the site, but otherwise will simply return a message for the user stating that they can't view the website.
+    The `/<username>/<sitename>` is handled partially by the back-end of the system, in that it can return the site if the logged-in user is the owner of the site, but otherwise will return a message for the user stating that they cannot view the website.
 The project partially meets this criteria.
+Screenshots for this are shown above, under Site Syntax.

     - On the site page, the user will get a preview of the website, along with customisability options for the website: the ability to edit the site, reorganise the site structure (which pages go where), edit site settings (such as default colours), and export the site.

-    The site page does not render a preview of the current user's site, or give customizability options for the website - except for the link to edit the site.
+    The site page does not render a preview of the current user's site or give customizability options for the website - except for the link to edit the site.
 The project does not meet this criteria.

     - When editing the site, the organisation will look like this
     >- A navigation bar on the left that contains the options: "website pages", where you can navigate to a different page, "add section", where you can add another template section to the current page, "website styles", where you can change global settings such as fonts and colours, and "add element", where you can drag and drop individual elements into the canvas to edit.